aliles/begins/README.rst

 also required.

-Both of these dependencies are listed in the package configurtion.
+Both of these dependencies are listed in the package configuration.
 If using `Pip`_ to
 install *begins* then
 the required dependencies will